526 Antioch earthquake: Tectonic setting

-The site of Antioch lies close to the complex triple junction between the northern end of the Dead Sea Transform, the mainly transform boundary between the African Plate and the Arabian Plate, the southwestern end of the East Anatolian Fault, the mainly transform boundary between the Anatolian Plate and the Arabian Plate, and the northeastern end of the Cyprus Arc, the boundary between the Anatolian and African Plates.
+The site of Antioch lies close to the complex triple junction of the northern end of the Dead Sea Transform, the mainly transform boundary between the African plate and the Arabian plate; the southwestern end of the East Anatolian Fault, the mainly transform boundary between the Anatolian Plate and the Arabian plate; and the northeastern end of the Cyprus Arc, the boundary between the Anatolian and African plates.
 The city lies on the Antakya Basin, part of the Amik Basin, filled by Pliocene to recent alluvial sediments.
-The area has been affected by many large earthquakes during the last 2,000 years.
+The area has been affected by many large earthquakes over the last 2,000 years.

 Earthquake

-The estimated magnitude for the earthquake is 7.0 on the surface wave magnitude scale.
+The estimated magnitude for the earthquake is 7.0 on the surface-wave magnitude scale.
 It was followed by 18 months of aftershocks.
-Intensity estimates on the Mercalli scale are: VIII–IX for Antioch; VII for both Daphne, a suburb of Antioch, and the port town of Seleucia Pieria.
+Intensity estimates on the Mercalli scale are: VIII–IX for Antioch, and VII for both Daphne, a suburb of Antioch, and the port town of Seleucia Pieria.

 Damage

 The earthquake caused severe damage to many of the buildings in Antioch, including Constantine the Great's great octagonal church Domus Aurea, built on an island in the Orontes River.
 Only houses built close to the mountain were said to have survived.
-Most of the damage however, was a result of the fires that went on for many days in the immediate aftermath of the earthquake, made worse by the wind.
+Most of the damage, however, was a result of the fires that went on for many days in the immediate aftermath of the earthquake, made worse by the wind.
 The fire was described as so intense that there was a literal rain of fire, leaving the city of Antioch entirely desolate.

 The Great Church was destroyed by the fire seven days after the earthquake.
 Amongst the many victims was Euphrasius, the Patriarch of Antioch, who died after falling into a cauldron of pitch being used by wineskin makers, with only his head remaining unburnt.

 In the port of Seleucia Pieria an uplift of 0.7–0.8 m has been estimated, and the subsequent silting up of the harbour left it unusable.

 Estimates of the death toll for this earthquake vary between 250,000 and 300,000, with 250,000 being the most commonly reported.
 It has been suggested that the very high number of casualties was a result of there being a large number of visitors in the city from the surrounding countryside, there to celebrate Ascension Day.

 The effects of the earthquake were further exacerbated by the ensuing lawlessness that was a result of the breakdown of the local government and necessary services.
-Many of the survivors gathered their families and belongings and fled the ruins of the city; however, many of these people were set upon by other victims or inhabitants that lived outside the city who robbed and murdered them for their belongings.
+Many of the survivors gathered their families and belongings and fled the ruins of the city; however, many of these people were set upon by other victims or inhabitants who lived outside the city who robbed and murdered them for their belongings.